+A bachelor’s in library science is one of the most flexible degrees today.
 Library and Information Science professionals are those who have an innate passion for helping others and making a change in the world.
-Students with a keen interest in working in a library, archive, or similar setting will likely be curious about the specifics and nuances of a library science career and degree program.
-If you are interested in understanding what is library and information science, it is also essential to understand – what is the difference between library science and information science?
+Students with a keen interest in working in a library, archive, or similar setting will likely be curious about the specifics and nuances of a bachelor of library science career and degree program.
+If you are interested in understanding what is a library and information science, it is also essential to understand – what is the difference between library science and information science?

 Library science is the field that prepares professionals to manage/organize books, media, and digital information.
+In fact, library science today is more closely related to information technology than to the humanities or liberal arts.
 The management of this information & books includes –

 - Organizing books and other materials in various kinds of libraries